lolmaus/config-store/README.md

 When a user modifies settings rapidly (e.g., dragging a volume slider), multiple save requests are generated.
 Network latency can cause these requests to arrive out of order.

-The `AsyncSettingsAdapter` supports three strategies via the `concurrency` option to solve this:
+The `AsyncAdapter` supports three strategies via the `concurrency` option to solve this:

 ⠀